 The USFWS has mapped wetlands across the United States to create the National Wetland Inventory (NWI).
-NWI mapping depicts the type of wetland that is expected to occur in an area, but has not been verified by onsite investigations.
-A review of NWI data indicated 10 wetland communities potentially occurring within the project study area.
+NWI mapping depicts the type of wetland that is expected to occur in an area but has not been verified by onsite investigations.
+A review of NWI data indicated 13 potential wetland communities within the Project Study Area.

-A total of 55 wetland areas were identified by the project team within the project study area during site reviews.
-Wetlands within the project study area are listed in Table 3.7-5.
-A Preliminary Jurisdictional Determination has been issued by the USACE for this project.
-A detailed description of each wetland located within the project study area is included in the Carolina Crossroad Natural Resources Technical Report22 in Appendix G.
+A total of 60 wetland areas were identified by the project team within the Project Study Area during site reviews.
+Wetlands within the Project Study Area are listed in Table 3.7-5.
+A Preliminary Jurisdictional Determination was issued by the USACE for this project on March 9, 2016 and was revised on June 27, 2018.
+The PJD was revised following the DEIS due to project modification and was issued on February 4, 2019.
+A detailed description of each wetland located within the Project Study Area is included in the Carolina Crossroad Natural Resources Technical Report22 in Appendix L.